usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

         </details>
      - Providing information with the details describing service contract completion and the situations that define the end of the system integrator or external service provider relationship.
 This is important to know for re-compete, potential changes in providers, and also to manage system end-of-device-life processes.

  **c.
-Needed maintenance operations**<br/>
+Needed maintenance operations**

-  1. **Cybersecurity State Awareness: Establish communications with the details for responding to privacy and security and maintenance alerts, advisories, and directives from outside of their organization.**<br/><br/>
+  1. **Cybersecurity State Awareness: Establish communications with the details for responding to privacy and security and maintenance alerts, advisories, and directives from outside of their organization.**

      Information that may be necessary to provide include details and actions such as:

      - Providing information with the details necessary to disseminate privacy and security alerts, advisories, and directives about the IoT devices, and associated systems and then take the necessary actions.
      - Providing information to IoT device customers necessary to inform the review and update of the IoT device systems and services practices.

  **d.
-Cybersecurity and vulnerabilities alerts**<br/>
+Cybersecurity and vulnerabilities alerts**

-  1. **Cybersecurity State Awareness: Establish communications with information necessary for IoT device customers to receive the manufacturer&#39;s external and internal security alerts, advisories, and directives.**<br/><br/>
+  1. **Cybersecurity State Awareness: Establish communications with information necessary for IoT device customers to receive the manufacturer&#39;s external and internal security alerts, advisories, and directives.**

      Information that may be necessary to support alerts, advisories and directives include details and actions such as:

      - Providing information with the details necessary to implement management and operational controls for how and when IoT device customers will receive up-to-date security and privacy information from the manufacturer, or supporting entity.
         <details><summary style="display:list-item;" markdown='span'> _Example_ </summary>

          - _Information may be provided to the IoT device customer on an ongoing basis about IoT devices and associated systems, such as information system security alerts, advisories.
 There may also be directives to take actions for the device issued from IoT device manufacturers, information security researchers, and other sources the organization determines to be valuable to receive from the manufacturer._
         </details>
      - Providing information with the details and instructions necessary to receive the manufacturer&#39;s security and privacy updates, such as IoT device information system security and privacy alerts, advisories, directives, security and/or privacy research, and other information that would be valuable for IoT device customers to help ensure security and privacy of the IoT device.
-     - Providing information to IoT device customers to inform them when to review and update the IoT device systems, based upon specific device states, and to provide a description of the services practices.<br/><br/>
+     - Providing information to IoT device customers to inform them when to review and update the IoT device systems, based upon specific device states, and to provide a description of the services practices.

-  2. **Device Acquisition and Maintenance: Establish communications notifying IoT device customers they should review and update the IoT device, systems and services acquisition practices.**<br/><br/>
+  2. **Device Acquisition and Maintenance: Establish communications notifying IoT device customers they should review and update the IoT device, systems and services acquisition practices.**

      Information that may be necessary to provide for such updates and services include details and actions such as:

      - Providing the instructions for following the manufacturer&#39;s updates to the IoT device, systems and services acquisition practices.
      - Providing the details necessary for IoT device customers to document attempts to obtain IoT device components, or IoT device system service information when such information is either unavailable or nonexistent, and documenting the appropriate response for the manufacturer&#39;s employees to follow.
         <details><summary style="display:list-item;" markdown='span'> _Examples_ </summary>